 That title quote is from the novel The Last Days of America by Paul E Erdman.
 The book is a frightening tale of how an economic crisis could lead to major political upheavals and shifts in the global balance of powers, and bring civilization as we know it to the brink of extinction by nuclear holocaust.
 When people realize they don’t have much time anymore to enjoy the everyday mundane benefits and facilities they had always taken for granted, they begin for the first time to realize what precious blessings these amenities had been all along.
 Open the tap, and there is always water flowing out for use to your heart’s content.
-Gasoline running low in your car…just take it to the gas station around the corner, and ‘fill ’er up’.
+Gasoline running low in your car…just take it to the gas station around the corner.
 Your kitchen cupboard needs to be replenished?
 Just call the grocery and they deliver it right at your doorstep, until…

 Until these seemingly little facilities and services suddenly stop, and people are desperately trying to flee a city to escape impending devastation by invading forces.
 Or there is a deadly earthquake, and the most pressing thought of the people is not how to best spend the evening out, but how to find some unpolluted water to drink and where to find some safe shelter for the night.
 Or there is a roaring tide of water heading toward your house and your only thought is how best to keep your children from being swept away in the tsunami.
 Today, thank God, none of these things are happening to you or me.
 And we can continue to enjoy our daily blessings to the full.
 But for millions of others, these daily little appurtenances of modern civilization is the difference between survival and death.